thpunisher/verify_signature/README.md

 You can either:
 1. Train the Siamese model using the Kaggle notebook:
    [Signature Verification Siamese](https://www.kaggle.com/code/samhithary/signature-verification-siamese)
-2. Or download the pre-trained model (`model.keras`) and place it in the project root.
+2. Or download the pre-trained model (`models`) and place it in the project root.

 ---